FARE Health Equity Scholars Program

-Established in 2022, Food Allergy Research and Education (FARE), has partnered with NMF to develop the FARE Diversity Scholars Program.
-This program is designed to provide students from underrepresented backgrounds with opportunities to deeply engage in food allergy research to build the pipeline of diverse physicians and researchers who are committed to investigating, evaluating, and addressing the socioeconomic factors that impact healthcare access for food allergy patients.
+Established in 2022, Food Allergy Research and Education (FARE), has partnered with NMF to develop the FARE Health Equity Scholars Program.
+This program is designed to provide students from underrepresented backgrounds with opportunities to deeply engage in food allergy research to build the pathway of diverse physicians and researchers who are committed to investigating, evaluating, and addressing the socioeconomic factors that impact health care access for food allergy patients.

-This program will target rising 2nd and 3rd year MPH, MD, MD/PhD, DO, DO/PhD students or pre- residency students who come from underrepresented backgrounds, and have a demonstrated interest in the field of food allergy and community engagement.
+This program serves rising second- and third-year MPH, MD, MD/PhD, DO, DO/PhD students or pre- residency students who come from underrepresented backgrounds, and have a demonstrated interest in the field of food allergy and community engagement.

 Scholar candidates must meet the following additional eligibility: